pytorch/serve/kubernetes/README.md

 In this example we use EKS for Kubernetes Cluster and EFS for distributed storage in this deployemnt.
 But this can replaced with any kubernetes cluster / distributed storage for PVC.

+In the following sections we would
+* Create a EKS Cluster for deploying Torchserve.
+* Craete a EFS backed model store which would have the models & snapshot info to be shared by multiple hosts.
+* Use Helm charts to deploy Torchserve

 ### Prerequisites

 We would need the following tools to be installed to setup the K8S Torchserve cluster.